Feds: Mayor, ex-mayor in 2 Pennsylvania cities sold favors

 The federal investigation of the two city governments began in 2013 and previously led to charges against a slew of lower-ranking city officials and contractors.
 It became public in 2015 when FBI agents raided both city halls as well as the homes of Pawlowski and Spencer.

-The indictments also named three others, including the former school board president in Reading, the state’s fifth largest city.
+The indictments also named three others, including the former school board president in Reading, the state’s fifth-largest city.
+The suspects are expected to appear in court Thursday and next Tuesday, officials said.

 No attorney was listed in court documents for Spencer.